New Mexico Domestic Violence: What You Need to Know

 How Genus Law Group Can Help

 Divorce and child custody decisions can be challenging even under amicable circumstances.
 They might be even more problematic when domestic violence is a factor.
 You should expect that your spouse or your children’s other parent is going to make divorce and child custody difficult.Accordingly, we encourage you to speak to our New Mexico domestic violence and family law attorneys as soon as possible.
 The experienced and compassionate team at Genus Law Group will make sure your rights are protected.
-We are making free phone consultations available for those who need to speak to an attorney during this time of shutdowns.
-We also have live associates standing by the chat with you online.
-Call our experienced Albuquerque domestic violence lawyers today for a confidential case evaluation or click here.
+We have live associates standing by the chat with you online.
+Call 505.317.4455 to speak with our experienced Albuquerque domestic violence lawyers today for a confidential case evaluation or click here.